-Location Off-Peak Nighttime Average Travel Time (seconds) Peak Average Travel Time (seconds) Difference in seconds
+Location K/T Third/Ingleside K/T T Off-Peak Nighttime Average Travel Time (seconds) Peak Average Travel Time (seconds) Difference in seconds LinkSegment travel time: Miramar to Plymouth 16 -Not recorded 1 1 - NodeIntersection travel time: through Plymouth 13 27 14

-K/T Third/Ingleside

-Segment travel time: Miramar to Plymouth 16 Not recorded 1 -

-Intersection travel time: through

-Plymouth 13 27 14

-1Because of limitations from a fixed vantage point, observed p.m. peak period segment travel time was noted between Granada and Plymouth avenues, whereas off-peak period observations noted time between Miramar and Plymouth avenues.
-Comparison of the two entries would not be commensurate.
+Because of limitations from a fixed vantage point, observed p.m. peak period link-segment travel time was noted between was for the segment between Granada Avenue and and Plymouth Aavenues, whereas off-peak period observations noted time between Miramar and Plymouth avenues, not from Miramar.
+Comparison of the two entries would would not be commensurate.

-Note: Averages based on four K/T off-peak period observations and seven peak period K/T observations.
-Source: Kittelson, 2020.
+Note: Averages based on four KTK/T off-peak period observations and seven peak period KTK/T observations.